-Please note that completion of transfer involves both the submission and the assessment of the Transfer of Status document.
-Thus, submissions should be made by the department deadlines for submissions which is Monday of Week 5 of Michaelmas & Hilary Term.
+Please note that completion of Transfer involves both the submission and the assessment of the Transfer of Status document.
+Thus, submissions should be made by the department deadlines for submissions which is Monday of Week 4 of Michaelmas or Hilary Term.
 This allows time for the transfer submission to be read and assessed by the end of the term.
+Students who know that their chosen assessors may be unavailable for a period of time should take that into account and may wish to submit earlier to ensure that their assessment can take place in time to meet the deadline for Transfer of Status.